tomberek/mcm/manual/ii.md

 includes affirmation, and "sworn" includes affirmed;

---SECT-- 2.
+&sect; 2.
 "County" as including "parish," and so forth.

       The